 Or: even better, give a gift card to use MyPostcard.com which allows you to send postcards direct from your phone.
 If your grandparents aren’t at Christmas this year, just open the MyPostcard app, snap a photo of the family on Christmas morning, and send a customizable postcard right away!

 Papa’s Pilar dark rum is a great option for some winter cocktail options, or go the traditional route with a spiked eggnog drink with a classic Kentucky bourbon such as Angel’s Envy.
+Or, if you’d rather not provide the alcohol, but just the inspiration for later in the day, Chronicle Books has a great collection of cocktail recipe cards in their Christmas-themed Very Merry Cocktails Deck.

 The holidays can be a lot of fun, especially when you’re able to give thoughtful and meaningful gifts to those that you love.
 Christmas stocking stuffers are a lot of fun to put together and, if you do them right, can really be a fun way to start Christmas morning.